pp7803/APIKey/Readme.md

     [apikey setSubmitContent:NSSENCRYPT("OK")];
     [apikey setContactContent:NSSENCRYPT("Liên Hệ")];
-    [apikey setEnLanguage:NO]; //Change to YES if you want to use English Version [apikey setRealUDID:YES]; //Change to YES if you want to use Real UDID [apikey paid:^{
+    [apikey setEnLanguage:NO]; //Change to YES if you want to use English Version [apikey paid:^{
        //loadmenu()
     }];